This article will teach you everything you need to know about how to grow your permaculture kitchen garden, in any climate, with almost no work.

-This chart, excerpted from the "Forests, Gardens, and Forest Gardens" class in the certificate course, will help you figure out which types of garden beds to use in your space.
+This chart will help you figure out which types of garden beds to use in your space.

-SO many amazing resources for permaculture vegetable gardeners!
+SO many amazing resources for permaculture vegetable gardening!

 It would be a disservice to you, students, for us to pretend like we’re the end-all be-all of vegetable growing expertise.
 There are so many amazing people out there, sharing super-valuable information on this topic.
 As such, we’ll focus on a handful of videos from a variety of situations, but don’t stop there!
 Cultivate a hunger for knowledge that rivals your hunger for fresh organic food, and you’ll live a long, happy life.